What is a Balance Sheet?

 Why is the Balance Sheet important?

 Understanding the Balance Sheet is very useful in understanding a firm’s financials.
 The Balance Sheet is important because it resumes what the firm owns and what is owes.
 More specifically, it presents the firm’s assets, liabilities and the shareholders’ equity.
 Many types of ratios can also be measured from the balance sheet.
 Let’s take the debt-to-equity(D/E) ratio as an example.
 The breakdown of the Debt-to-Equity is the Total Liabilities divided by the Shareholders’ Equity, where both values can be found in the balance sheet.
 This ratio is very important because it measures how much debt the firm has with respect to the amount provided by the shareholders.
-Thus, for management, investors and creditors, it will be essential to review the CF statement to ensure that the business is financially stable.
+Thus, for management, investors and creditors, it will be essential to review the balance sheet to ensure that the business is financially stable.

 Who is interested in the Balance Sheet?